TomKlaverAH/nvm-switch.el/README.md

 # nvm-switch.el
-Switch nvm node versions in emacs
+Switch nvm NodeJS versions in Emacs

 This adds the interactive command `nvm-switch-select-node-version` that selects a NodeJS version from `nvm` and update `exec-path' and `PATH` in